eclipse-archived/kiso/README.md

 ## Introduction ##
 The Bosch Connected Devices Development Kit (CDDK) has been originally used to develop several industrial and end-user products.
 Its historical SW roots go back to 2013 where it has been designed from scratch as a software development kit (SDK) for internet of things (IoT) devices.
 CDDK's core components faciliate a real time operating system approach to target small footprints and low power consumption.
 It is not limited to a single OS and offers a broad HW support (boards and sensors).

-Kiso (Japanse for "basis") is an Eclipse Foundation project that is using the original code base of CDDK.
+Kiso (Japanese for "basis") is an Eclipse Foundation project that is using the original code base of CDDK.
 Kiso is transferring the Bosch proprietary licence code piece-by-piece to EPLv2 open source.
 Kiso's quality goals - understandability, usability, product quality, extensibility and performance - are the key factors that enable a fast prototype and product development.
 By this, it reduces the time to market together with minimizing technical debts for almost all kinds of IoT "Things".

 ## Quick start ##
 Please take a look at the [quick start](http://kiso.rempler.de:1313/3.-user-guide/quick_start/) section in the user manual documentation.